permaweb/aos/README.md

 Update package.json with new Module ID and new Version.
 Use semantic versioning.
 Update README.md with new Module ID and new Version

+### Update aos-sqlite with latest

+* commit to main branch
+* go to aos-sqlite and build new Module
+* deploy module and update package.json aos sqlite